 How Meditation Changes the Brain: Frequently Asked Questions

 How long does meditation take to change your brain?

 After just one meditation session, you should notice positive benefits: A clearer mind, looser muscles, and a more relaxed and compassionate outlook.
 To actually achieve changes to your brain and increased grey matter in key areas, it may take a longer period of consistent meditation.
 For example, a key study looking at meditation’s effects on the brain put participants in MRI machines first as non-meditators and then later after having gone through an eight-week meditation program.

 Can meditation change your personality?

 Meditation will not change your personality by giving you a different fundamental character or making you unrecognizable to your friends and family members.
-However, it may provide you with a “tune up” of some less-than-favoured qualities.
-For example, it may make you more understanding, compassionate, calm, and centred.
+However, it may provide you with a “tune-up” of some less-than-favored qualities.
+For example, it may make you more understanding, compassionate, calm, and centered.

 How do I know if meditation is working?

 There is no magic key to tell you that your “meditation practice is working.”
 Rather, you will begin to feel the small positive changes accumulate.
 Slowly, the benefits of meditation will amass and begin positively affecting your family life, work, and personal life.

 Does meditation work?